-Smart home alone: How to help protect your smart home while you’re away
+Smart home alone: how to help protect your connected home while you’re on vacation

 Authored by a Symantec employee

-Heading home for the holidays used to be a mixed blessing, pitting excitement about seeing your relatives against concerns about leaving your home unattended.
+Vacations are a time for relaxing and leaving all your worries behind.
+But what if you’re worried about your vacant home?
 Now that programmable devices have turned our houses into smart homes, the worry of an unoccupied house any time of the year is less of an issue.
 Read on for tips about leaving your smart home alone.

 One way to help protect your smart home is to use a secure Wi-Fi router, like Norton CoreTM.
-Because Internet of Things (IoT) devices don’t often have robust security solutions, it’s usually up to the smart home owner to put additional safeguards in place.
-Norton Core, combined with a Norton Core Security Plus subscription, makes it possible to help defend an unlimited number of your connected devices on your home network by stopping cyber-attacks at the network level.
-If you’re wondering if all this cyber security is necessary, here’s a fact: Symantec researchers found that such attempts to attack an average IoT device in 2016 occurred once every two minutes during peak activity.1
+Because Internet of Things (IoT) devices and routers don’t often have robust security solutions, it’s usually up to the smart home owner to put additional safeguards in place.
+The Norton Core home router, combined with a Norton Core Security Plus subscription, makes it possible to help defend an unlimited number of your connected devices on your home network by stopping cyberattacks at the network level.
+If you’re wondering if all this cyber security is necessary, here’s a fact: Symantec researchers found that attempts to attack its IoT “honeypot” — a device intended to measure attacks — nearly doubled from January to December 2016, and attacks on the honeypot were occurring every two minutes during peak activity.

 - Set up connected security cameras inside and out to monitor your home for any unusual activity, and have alerts sent to your smartphone.